Chrisae9/chis-website/content/blog/valheim-server.md

 ![valheim](images/valheim.png)

 I just recently bought the game Valheim, it sparked my attention because I love games that allow the player to craft.
-After playing a couple of hours I decided that it was time to setup a dedicated server.
+After playing a couple of hours I decided that it was time to set up a dedicated server.

-Here is my process for transfering your already existing Valheim world to a home linux server.
+Here is my process for transferring your already existing Valheim world to a home Linux server.

 ## Installing SteamCMD

-Make sure that SteamCMD is installed on the linux server.
+Make sure that SteamCMD is installed on the Linux server.

 [Link to SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD)